 - The Company valued technology using the income approach, specifically the relief from royalty method.
 Under this method, the asset value was determined by estimating the hypothetical royalties that would have to be paid if the technology was not owned.
 Royalty rates were selected based on consideration of several factors, including prior transactions of the HHI Business, related licensing agreements and the importance of the technology and profit levels, among other considerations.
-Royalty rates used in the determination of the fair values of technologies ranged from 4% - 5% of expected Net sales related to the respective technology.
-The Company anticipates using these technologies through the legal life of the underlying patent; therefore, the expected life of these technologies was equal to the remaining legal life of the underlying patents which was 10 years.
-In estimating the fair value of the technologies, Net sales were estimated to grow at a rate of 2.5% - 31% annually.
+Royalty rates used in the determination of the fair values of technologies ranged from 4% 5% of expected Net sales related to the respective technology.
+The Company anticipates using these technologies through the legal life of the underlying patent; therefore, the expected life of these technologies, Net sales were estimated to grow at a rate of 2.5% 31% annually.
 Income taxes were estimated at 35% and amounts were discounted using the rate of 12%.
 The technology assets were valued at \$51,000 under this approach. - Deferred tax liabilities, net- An adjustment of \$123,593 was recorded to adjust deferred taxes for the preliminary fair value adjustments made in accounting for the purchase.